Project Restart: What is the state of play in Europe's top leagues?

 Portugal - Primeira Liga

-Portugal's government says the country's top-flight football league, the Primeira Liga, will be allowed to resume on May 30, following a stoppage forced by the COVID-19 pandemic.
+Portugal's government says the country's top-flight football league, the Primeira Liga, will be allowed to resume on May 30.

 Denmark - Superliga

 The league will restart with the final match of the 21st round of fixtures between third-placed AGF Aarhus and Randers, who are seventh.
-The match was postponed earlier in the season.
+That match was postponed earlier in the season.

 Champions League & Europa League